StewartResearch/BRAT_CaribouCalculations/README.md

 ########################################################
 Use the BRATfunction.R script to run the left hand side of the BRAT for each specific caribou herd/study area of interest.
-This function require knowledge about the population size, adult female survival, and recruitment.
-It makes assumtions (which you can specify as parameter values) of the standard deviation of the lambda curve, weight assigned to each threat line, pregancy rate, calf survival to day 1, calf secondary sex ratio, Effect of a wolf cull, and proportion of wolf cull's effect on adults versus juveniles.
+This function requires knowledge about the population size, adult female survival, and recruitment of specific caribou herds.
+It makes assumtions (which you can specify as parameter values) of the standard deviation of the lambda curve, weight assigned to each threat line, pregancy rate, calf survival to day 1, calf tertiary sex ratio (i.e. at recruitment), the effect of a wolf cull, and proportion of wolf cull's effect on adults versus juveniles.

-The BRAT function can also be used to test out the sensitivity of a BRAT, by altering one or more parameters within the function, and observing how the top event lambda value changes.
+The BRATfunction can also be used to test out the sensitivity of a BRAT, by altering one or more parameters within the function, and observing how the top event lambda value changes.
+Alternatively, you can alsu use the BRATcalculator.R function for this purpose.

 ########################################################
-Use the Mitigation function to calculate the right hand side of the BRAT.
-This function spefifies parameter values for each mitigation option (in the case of Winder et al. 2020 Frontiers in Ecol & Evol, these mitigation options are the wolfcull, seismic trace restoration, and maternal penning).
+Use the Mitigationfunction.R to calculate the right hand side of the BRAT.
+This function spefifies parameter values for each mitigation option (in the case of Winder et al. 2020 Frontiers in Ecol & Evol, these mitigation options are the wolf cull, seismic trace restoration, and maternal penning).
 These options can be changed to reflect the recommended mitigation option for each study area/herd.
-The function calculates the consequence frequency if all, one, or multiple mitigation options are deployed.
+This function calculates the consequence frequency if all, one, or multiple mitigation options are deployed.

 ########################################################
-Finally, you can use the PLOT function to plot a ver rough, rbase plot, version of the BRAT diagram.
+Finally, you can use the PLOTfunction.R to plot a very rough, rbase plot, version of the BRAT diagram.
 This plot will produce the values of each threat, barrier, and top event/consequence frequency.
 The code can be changed to reflect the BRAT function written for your study area/herd.
-The plot will fit to the window size of your screen, so nsure to Zoom in on the plot if using RStudio.
+The plot will fit to the window size of your screen, so make sure to Zoom in on the plot if using RStudio.